xypnox/blag_zola/content/posts/typography.md

 ---

 There are tons of more theory and practice in the field of typography, you can even go ahead and make your own font, [like I did](https://github.com/xypnox/Oliver/).
 But I feel that I have covered the most important aspects of typography here.
 And the provided links and resources are enough for a head-start.

+> “Type is a beautiful group of letters, not a group of beautiful letters.” - Matthew Carter

 *As always, suggestions and additions are welcome.*